SAIC Recognized again for Excellence in Diversity

 Students have many options when it comes to getting involved in the SAIC community.
 Learn more.

-Registration for Spring 2018 Courses is Open Now!
+Summer Registration is Open Now!

 Join us this spring for an exciting lineup of exhibitions, lectures, screenings, and special events.